 The methodology SBAB uses to measure the portfolio emissions is based on the PCAF global standard for the financial industry's accounting and reporting of GHG emissions related to loans and investments.
 PCAF supported the process with feedback on SBAB's application of the methodology.
 The data was compiled from the Swedish National Board of Housing, Building and Planning and the Swedish Energy Agency, see more information in SBAB's Climate Report on sbab.se.
 To meet new and upcoming requirements regarding ESG-related data, SBAB has identified a need for a common climate data source.
 The access to data is currently limited.
-To obtain this data and make it avaiable SBAB has initiated a climate data project.
+To obtain this data and make it available SBAB has initiated a climate data project.
+Since 2023, SBAB has been conducting an enterprise-wide project to build up infrastructure to collect climate-related data linked to SBAB lending.
+The project's goal is to harmonize climate data and integrate new data sources for energy efficiency and climate risks linked to SBAB's lending.

-Description of limits to environmental risks (as drivers of prudential risks) that are set, and triggering escalation and exclusion in the case of breaching these limits (Article 449a in conjunction with Article 435(1), points (f) CRR) SBAB implemented a Key Risk Indicators (KRI), as drivers of prudential risk and that is defined as a value that indicate a change in climate risk profile.
+Description of limits to environmental risks (as drivers of prudential risks) that are set, and triggering escalation and exclusion in the case of breaching these limits (Article 449a in conjunction with Article 435(1), points (f) CRR)

+SBAB implemented a Key Risk Indicator (KRI), as a driver of prudential risk and that is defined as a value that indicate a change in climate risk profile.